graz-dev/docebo-webhook-listener/README.md

 - [X] Get all incoming Docebo webhooks call and save them in a MongoDB collection
 - [X] Handle errors persisting transaction saving transaction errors on a dedicated MongoDB collection to keep track of all errors and eventually retry
+- [ ] Manage `Enrollments` events
+  - [ ] Keep track of each enrollment in a dedicated MongoDB collection for each combination of user and course

 ### Next in pipeline